Search Marketing for Accountants: What 2,344 Victorian Firms Reveal About Digital Visibility

 Lead Capture: The Missing Conversion Layer

 Driving traffic to a website is only half the equation.
 Once a prospective client arrives on your site, there must be a clear, compelling mechanism to convert that visit into an inquiry.
-Our audit found that 128 out of 200 firms had no meaningful lead capture infrastructure on their website.
+Our audit found that the majority of firms in Victoria have no meaningful lead capture infrastructure on their website.

 Effective lead capture for accounting practices does not require complex technology.
 It requires strategic thinking about what a prospective client needs at the moment they are considering their options.
 Useful approaches include downloadable tax planning guides, free initial consultation offers, compliance checklists, and calculator tools that demonstrate expertise while capturing contact information.